-Recognizing this pattern is the first step, because spiraling downward is going to make it harder to both leave and recover.
+Recognizing this pattern is the first step to extricating ourselves from it, because spiraling downward is going to make it harder to both leave and recover.

 In each of the four stages– idealize, devalue, discard, and hoover– they have woven a tapestry in which they can dominate you into providing them with what they need while giving as little in return as possible to get it from you.
 You are reacting to what the narcissist does in the way you have been conditioned to do so at each stage.

 That means, however, that you have four chances to react differently.
 With even a few minor tweaks in what you do in one or more of the stages, you can start to pull some threads in this entire cycle until it falls apart.
 Although doing it once or twice may not get you where you need to go at first, each act is a step in the direction of no-contact and this is how you build up your strength to leave.

 In the idealization phase, when they’ve put you back on the pedestal again, you know you have to jump through all those hoops to stay there.
 What if you do the opposite of walking on eggshells?

 - Example: My ex texted me nonstop when I was out with my friends.
 Once the devaluation period of the relationship started, if I took longer than an hour or so to respond, I was subjected to accusations and name-calling.
 Yet, at some point, I stopped caring how long it took to respond.
 Why?
 Some part of me had started to see the pattern.
 No matter what I did, he was always going to find a reason to be upset with me.
 What difference did it make if he got upset about how long it took me to text back?
 What was the worst he was going to do?
 He’d already subjected me to his rage over it multiple times.
 I’d become numb to it, so I called his bluff.